 Some companies are paring their workforce.
 United Technologies Corp.
-(UTX)’s Pratt & Whitney unit said on May 24 that it is cutting 300 salaried jobs, including 200 in its home state of Connecticut.
+(UTX:US)’s Pratt & Whitney unit said on May 24 that it is cutting 300 salaried jobs, including 200 in its home state of Connecticut.

 The maker of engines for business and commercial airplanes “continuously assesses staffing levels to ensure they are in line with current business and economic conditions,” Bryan Kidder, a Pratt & Whitney spokesman, said in an e-mailed statement.
 “These decisions are necessary to carefully manage our cost structure while continuing to invest in our future.”